RE and Collective Worship

 Saying prayers together is an important part of everyday life at Clayton-le-Woods.
 We say prayers at different times of the day - in worship, before lunch and before going home at the end of the day.
 During worship we also encourage the children to make up and say their own prayers so that they recognise that they can have their own conversations with God whenever they like – these often go along the lines of: thanking God for something, saying sorry for something and asking for help.

 Throughout the year, we focus on key parables through Worship, RE, PSHE and other appropriate lessons.

 Please click on each parable to share the story at home.

 Take a look at some of the RE and Worship activities that take place in our school...

-During our last RE Pause Days each class explored one of our Christian values and produced two beautiful canvases to display in each building.
+During the RE Pause Day at the start of the school year each class explored one of our Christian values and produced two beautiful canvases to display in each building.
 They also listened to one of our parables and showed their learning in different ways.

 We enjoyed a visit from Imran Kotwal.
 He led a school assembly on the Five Pillars of Islam.
 Ask your children if they remember what they are?
 The children found out about important Muslim artefacts, ways of life and traditions.
 We also discovered that there are lots of similarities between Christianity and Islam.
 The KS2/ Junior classes had workshops to explore Islamic beliefs and practices in more detail.